Ramprasad-Group/polygnn/README.md

 ## Usage
 The file `example.py` contains example code that illustrates how this package was used to the train models in the companion paper.
 The code uses training data located in the directory `sample_data` to train an ensemble model (composed of several submodels).
 The submodels, by default, are saved in a directory named `example_models`.
 The data in `sample_data` is a small subset of the DFT data used to train the models in the companion paper.
 A complete set of the DFT data can be found at [Khazana](https://khazana.gatech.edu/).

 To train polygnn models run: `poetry run python example.py --polygnn`.
 To train polygnn2 models run: `poetry run python example.py --polygnn2`.
 Running either line on a machine with at least 8GB of free GPU memory should not take longer than 3 minutes.
+If you do not have a GPU available on your machine, use the device flag.
+For example `poetry run python example.py --polygnn --device cpu`.

 ## License
 This repository is protected under a General Public Use License Agreement, the details of which can be found in `GT Open Source General Use License.pdf`.